Spontaneous scalarization: Open problems and future perspectives

 \subsection{Dynamical evolution}

-The study of the dynamical nonlinear regime of scalarization requires nonperturbative time-evolution schemes, whose availability varies between models.
-Finding formulations of gravity theories that are amenable to numerical time evolution, i.e.,~numerical relativity, is nontrivial even in \gr~\cite{Pretorius:2005gq,Campanelli:2005dd,Baker:2005vv}, and the issue can become even more complicated for alternative theories.
+The study of the dynamical nonlinear regime of scalarization requires nonperturbative time-evolution schemes, whose availability varies among models.
+Finding formulations of gravity theories that are amenable to numerical time evolution, i.e.,~numerical relativity, is nontrivial even in \gr~\cite{Pretorius:2005gq,Campanelli:2005dd,Baker:2005vv}, and the issue can become even more complicated for alternative gravity theories.

-Time-domain, nonlinear evolution of DEF-like models have been done since the early days by~\textcite{Novak:1997hw,Novak:1998rk,Novak:1999jg}, and binary inspirals have been performed for nearly a decade~\cite{Barausse:2012da}.
-This was possible thanks to the relative simplicity of the field equations that allows one to establish their well-posedness~\cite{Salgado:2005hx,Salgado:2008xh}.
-However, detailed and fully nonlinear numerical results in relation to \gw{s}, a primary tool to test scalarization, are still few, such as the study by~\textcite{Shibata:2013pra}.
+Time-domain, nonlinear evolutions of DEF-like models have been made since the early work by~\textcite{Novak:1997hw,Novak:1998rk,Novak:1999jg}, and binary inspirals have been performed for nearly a decade~\cite{Barausse:2012da}.
+This was possible thanks to the relative simplicity of the field equations, which allows one to establish their well-posedness~\cite{Salgado:2005hx,Salgado:2008xh}.
+However, detailed and fully nonlinear numerical results in relation to \gw{s}, a primary tool to test scalarization, are still lacking, aside from the study by~\textcite{Shibata:2013pra}.